microbus-io/fabric/docs/milestones.md

 [Milestone 19](https://github.com/microbus-io/fabric/tree/milestone/19):

 * Distributed tracing with `OpenTelemetry` and `Jaeger`
-* Deprecate the concept of time budget for callbacks and remove the `cb` package
+* Deprecated the concept of the time budget for callbacks and removed the `cb` package
+* Deprecated the concept of the mockable clock and removed the `clock` package
+* Introduced transactional clock shifting via the `frame` and adjusted `connector.Now` to accept a `ctx`